CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 ### Resolution

-The submission cannot progress past the consultation phase (whether initial or full) unless it is at an acceptable level of abstraction, and the subtree issue(s) can be resolved or addressed independently.
+The submission cannot progress past the consultation phase (whether initial or detailed) unless it is at an acceptable level of abstraction, and the subtree issue(s) can be resolved or addressed independently.